Reaction to news UK's Johnson has tested positive for coronavirus

 LONDON (Reuters) - British Prime Minister Boris Johnson said on Friday he had tested positive for coronavirus and was in self-isolation at his Downing Street office.

-Here is reaction to news the prime minister had contracted the virus.
+Here is reaction to the news.

+MICHEL BARNIER, EU’S CHIEF BREXIT NEGOTIATOR WHO ALSO TESTED POSITIVE FOR THE VIRUS

+Wishing a speedy recovery to PM @BorisJohnson.
+My thoughts are with him and, indeed, with all families in the UK and across Europe & the world that are affected by #coronavirus.

 JEREMY CORBYN, LEADER OF UK’S OPPOSITION LABOUR PARTY